mvanthoor/rustic/readme.md

 always "something" that got in the way of actually writing it.

-Now it's done: even though it is not very strong yet, I wrote my own chess engine from scratch, and I'm now "one of them."
+Now it's done: even though it is not very strong yet, I wrote my own chess engine from scratch.
 It was a long process and lots of work, but thanks to the help of the chess programming community, it went relatively smoothly.
 Thanks guys.